 - Misdiagnosis or Non-diagnosis When an individual is being treated for the wrong diagnosis or not being treated for a condition from which they suffer, it can be considered a negligent death can occur.

 Click on the thumbnail below for a current client story:

 There are three major components of product liability lawsuits.
 The most common product liability suits involve safety equipment and children’s toys.

 - Design defect

 - Failure to warn

 Wrongful death can occur in the workplace as a result of a number of different causes, such as faulty equipment, slips and falls, explosions, burns, chemical exposure, overexertion in unprotected conditions, and more.
 6,000 fatalities occur annually as a result of wrongful death in the workplace.
-Occupations with the highest risk factor for wrongful death include:
+Occupations with the highest risk factor for death include:

 - Manufacturing Plants